bpmn-os/bpmnos-engine/docs/md/token_flow_logic/token_flow_logic_processes.md

 ### Token creation

 After initialization, the @ref BPMNOS::Execution::Token::state "state" of the process token is immediately set to @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED".

 ### ENTERED
 Upon entry, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to update the @ref BPMNOS::Execution::Token::status "status" of the process token.
 Feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
 If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".
 Otherwise,
 a token is created at the @ref BPMN::Process::startNodes "start node" of the process and at the @ref BPMN::EventSubProcess::startEvent "start event" of each @ref BPMN::EventSubProcess "event subprocess" (excluding those having a @ref BPMN::CompensateStartEvent "compensate start event").
 These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the process token.
 Furthermore,
 the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY" and
 @attention All operators must be instantaneous, i.e., they must not change the timestamp.
 @par
 @attention It is assumed that each process has a unique @ref BPMN::UntypedStartEvent "blank start event".
 @par
 @note @ref BPMN::EventSubProcess "Event-subprocesses" must have a unique @ref BPMN::TypedStartEvent "typed start event".
 @par
 @note A failure occurring at this stage can not yet be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event".

 ### BUSY
 A process token remains in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state until the process
 - is terminated due to an uncaught failure, or
 - the last active token within the scope has completed without failure.

 While the process token is in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state, the @ref BPMNOS::Execution::Token::status "token status" may be updated due to an escalation raised downstream by an @ref BPMN::EscalationThrowEvent "escalation event".
-If the token resides at a process which is the  @ref BPMNOS::Model::SequentialAdHoCSubProcess::performer "performer" of a @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess", the @ref BPMNOS::Execution::Token::status "token status" is also updated whenever a token exits a child activity of the @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess".
+If the token resides at a process which is the  @ref BPMNOS::Model::SequentialAdHocSubProcess::performer "performer" of a @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess", the @ref BPMNOS::Execution::Token::status "token status" is also updated whenever a token exits a child activity of the @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess".

 When an uncaught failure is raised within the scope of the process, the @ref BPMNOS::Execution::Token::status "status" of the process token is set to the @ref BPMNOS::Execution::Token::status "status" of the token raising the failure.